Probate and Estate Administration

 What To Do When a Loved One Dies?

-Candice Aiston, an Oregon estate planning attorney, recently wrote an excellent article that explains the things that should be done when a loved one dies.
-Among them are: Notifying a doctor, coroner, and/or the local
+Candice Aiston, an Oregon estate planning attorney, wrote an excellent article that explains the things that should be done when a loved one dies.
+Among them are: Notifying a doctor, coroner, and/or the local authorities

 Search